GOOG, GOOGL Investors Have Opportunity to Lead Alphabet Inc. Securities Fraud Lawsuit

 Shareholders with losses exceeding $100,000 are encouraged to contact the firm.

-BENSALEM, Pa., March 27, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Alphabet Inc. ("Alphabet" or the "Company") (NASDAQ: GOOG, GOOGL).
+LOS ANGELES, March 31, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Alphabet Inc. ("Alphabet" or the "Company") (NASDAQ: GOOG, GOOGL).

 Class Period: February 4, 2020 – January 23, 2023